Which supermarkets have food delivery slots available this week?

 Morrisons

-Update (14/04/20): Delivery slots are in limited supply today according to the Morrisons website.
+Update (20/04/20): There is only a limited amount of delivery slots available today according to the Morrisons website.
 Morrisons has implemented a queuing system, which is for customers who wish to edit an order already placed and with a delivery date outside 72 hours.

 How to sign up for an account

-Note: Update (20/04/20): Despite increasing its online capacity to provide an extra 300,000 delivery slots, we're still not seeing any Asda home delivery or click & collect slots during our research.
-Update (20/04/20): If you're not on the priority access list, no delivery slots are available at Ocado at the moment but the online supermarket hopes to have new slots available soon.